ivansftdejc/Outreachy_MG_M24/Plano de Trabalho Eng.md

 ## Release Schedule:
 - **March 03-10**: Preparation of the development environment and review of existing documentation.
 - **March 13-20**: Development and implementation of improvements or fixes.
-- **April 22-31**: Final testing and preparation for contribution submission.
+- **March 22-31**: Final testing and preparation for contribution submission.

 ## Development:
 - Implementation of installation scripts and tests on different platforms.